 Every contract will be undefined to start with, once you enter some of your own contract names in the custom values section, these will be in the list and available for selection.

 The 'Cancelled / Terminated' option allows you to tell the system that your customer has cancelled the contract mid term but allows you to keep the dates recorded and any other options that may have been set.
 You can run reports on this status that allows you to determine how many contracts have been cancelled within a period.
+When a contract is Cancelled / Terminated', associated service visits are suspended from the Mobile App 'Service Route'

 Each site product can be assigned to a given service route / engineer.
 As with the contract names, you can set up these routes within the Custom Values section.
 See the individual help topic 'Service Routes' Service routes allow you to assign multiple service jobs to one engineer for viewing and completing on his mobile app.